In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Little did I know that being self-employed was totally different than receiving a regular paycheck and within a year I was over $12,000 in debt again.

 How did this happen?!
-And what do I do now?
+And what do you do now?

 In the beginning stages of being my own boss, I made significant investments into my business, hired team members, and took time off for family needs.